scalar-labs/scalar-jepsen/README.md

 $ cd ${JEPSEN_ROOT}/docker
 $ ./up.sh --dev
 ```

+Note that you may need to update the `up.sh` script because there is an issue.
+See [this](https://github.com/jepsen-io/jepsen/issues/463) for more detail.

 4. Run tests in `jepsen-control`
   - You can login `jepsen-control` by the following command